delphic/LD46-Keep-It-Alive/Design Doc.md

 x Moods should have a minimum time, then wear off and re-evalute. x Add Take a Nap function (just skips time) - make it easy to neglect but skips time and gives people a reason - but then they're responsible for this not the systems

-o Minimum Height to show message
+x Minimum Height to show message

 ### Mocks
 x Some actual UI design